briankoser/offline-demo/README.md

 - Service worker based on Jeremy Keith's in Going Offline
 - HTML and CSS based on https://github.com/alessandraburckhalter/90s-Website
 - Images from Keith Coleman http://www.johnnycash1.com/index.htm
-- With apologies to Willie Nelson
+- With apologies to Willie Nelson and Kris Kristofferson

 ## Going Offline by Jeremy Keith
 P.45: "You can give your cache any name you like.
 You could call it JohnnyCache.
 Please don't."